aristech/fsa/PRODUCTION_DEPLOYMENT_GUIDE.md

 ## Method 1: Run Scripts (Recommended)

-The scripts will automatically find and load your `.env` file from `apps/backend/.env`:
+The scripts will automatically find and load your `.env` file from `apps/backend/.env`.

+**Important:** When running TypeScript scripts with `tsx`, they execute from the source directory (`src/scripts/`), so the path resolution is different than compiled scripts.

 ```bash
 # Navigate to app directory